N95 Masks Actually are Respirators

 Recently there has been a lot of focus on wearing of masks and many people do not know the difference between a mask and a respirator.

 Now that the supply of N95 Respirators is starting to increase, some health experts, but not all, are now recommending upgrading from a cloth type mask to an N95 Respirator.
 A major concern of health experts, and a reason that many experts still do not recommend the general public to wear N95 respirators, is the fear that many people will not wear them correctly with a tight fit and proper, thus reducing the effectiveness.
-Another concern is that many N95 respirators are not very confrontable to wear and people may tend to take them off.
+Another concern is that many N95 respirators are not very comfortable to wear and people may tend to take them off.
 To be worn correctly, people should have training and be fit tested, the same as for any respirator usage.

 There are a few things you should know about N95 masks/respirators and should consider in your Job Safety Analysis (JSA) or Activity Hazard Analysis (AHA).